-To prepare the sauerkraut, combine dry white wine, very thin slices of Granny Smith apple and onion and some caraway seeds in the pot (remove chops and drain the fat first).
+To prepare the sauerkraut, combine dry white wine, very thin slices of Granny Smith apple and onion and some caraway seeds in the pot.
 Because I don’t drain or soak the sauerkraut, I don’t add any more salt at this point.
 If you use canned sauerkraut, taste it to determine if it needs a little salt after the soaking.
 Lay the pork chops on top of the sauerkraut, cover and cook on low for 4 hours turning the chops after 2 hours.

 - 2 thick center-cut pork chops

 - 1 Granny Smith apple, peeled, cored and thinly sliced